COULD YOU FOSTER?

-At Caldecott Fostering we welcome applicants of any race, gender or sexuality.
-Whilst it is fairly straightforward to be a foster carer, there are some minimum requirements that you will need to meet:
+At Caldecott Fostering we welcome applicants of any race, gender, or sexuality.
+Whilst it is fairly straightforward to become a foster carer, there are some minimum requirements that you will need to meet.

-You must have a suitable spare room in your house.
+- You must have a suitable spare room at home.

-You need to be able to provide close supervision and care to a child 24 hours a day, 7 days a week, as you would for your own child.
+- You need to be able to provide close supervision and care to a child 24/7, as you would your own child.

-Be willing to work as part of a team of professionals, such as social workers, teachers, therapists in the best interests of the child.
+- Be willing to work as part of a team of professionals, including social workers, teachers, and therapists, in the best interests of the child.

-To be 25 years old or over, we do not have an upper age limit.
+- Be 25 years old or over (we don’t have an upper age limit).

 A Valued Professional

-Fostering is a professional role, although most people will agree it is more than a job.
-You will be a very important part of a professional team around the foster child and will be expected to come to meetings with the Local Authority, Schools and other meetings which plan for the care of the child.
-You will need to be flexible and available to attend such meetings.
+Fostering is a professional role, although we believe that it’s more than just a job.
+You will be a very important part of the team around the foster child and will be expected to be flexible and adaptable in order to attend various meetings with the Local Authority, schools etc.

-We at Caldecott invest heavily our carer’s professional development and we will provide you with all the opportunities you will need to train and to become highly skilled members of the professional team.
+We invest heavily in our carers’ professional development.
+We will give you all the opportunities you need to train, through face-to-face and online courses, to become highly-skilled members of a professional team.

-We have an exciting timetable of training you can choose from covering a diverse range of topics relevant to your role as a Foster Carer.
-We also run a monthly support group for our carers where you can meet your fellow carers over a coffee and share experiences and support each other.
+We also run a monthly support group for our carers, where you can meet your fellow carers over lunch, share experiences and support each other.

 Young people who need your care

-Once approved and depending on your approval terms, you could be fostering a child of any age, from 0 to 18.
+Once approved, and depending on your approval terms, you could foster a child of any age between 0 and 18 years.

-Children and young people who a referred to Caldecott will have had a difficult time in their lives and will be looking for a home where they can be safe and well-cared for.
-With our support, your work as a Foster Carer will help them go on to have happy and fulfilling lives.
+Young people who are referred to Caldecott will have had a difficult time in their lives; they will need to be safe and feel safe and well-cared for.
+With our support, your care will help them go on to lead happy and fulfilling lives.